 Quality is as important as quantity

-But it wasn’t simply the duration of sleep that proved significant in illness prevention.
+But it wasn’t simply the duration of sleep that proved significant in flu prevention.
 Sleep efficiency, a measure that accounts for overall sleep quality by discounting disturbances and middle-of-the-night awakenings, was the primary predictor of infection.
 More so than age, BMI, race, sex, season of exposure, psychological factors such as stress, or health practices such as smoking and physical activity, the quality of your sleep is the most predictive measure of your viral susceptibility.
 So, the deeper you sleep, the less likely you are to come down with a cold or a flu.

 Sleep also helps to heal an infection sooner